alexgshijan/bookswithsyro/src/content/blog/initial-introduction.md

 ## Current Progress and Future Plans

 So far, I’ve set up a frontend (this website) and configured a D2 bucket to store files.
+I'm currently limited to working with 10GB buckets to avoid any excess costs.
+Having said that my system is modular enough that it can work off of multiple R2 buckets.
+I still need to find if Cloudflare charges based off of each individual bucket or all buckets together.
+If it is the former then I could stack this system ad infinitum, if it's the latter then this will fall apart as soon as I go over 10GB.
+The rate for 1GB (beyond the 10GB limit) is 0.15$ per month.
+Realistically if I can get some crowd funding going, it wouldn't be an issue.
 The next step is to build a system for managing uploads (restricted to myself and specific admin accounts).
 The idea is to create a workflow where a file is:

 - ~~Uploaded~~ Completed